shinaji/texture_analysis/README.md

 * -d [src]　Specifies the path to target PA dirirectory
 * -d [dst]　Specifies the path to output results
 * -n [levels]　Specifies the number of rescaling levels.
 For example, the given value is 64, the intensity of each VOI is rescaled to range of 1-64.
-* --d_glcm [distance]　Specifies the distance paraameter of GLCM. istance>1 has not been impremented yet.
+* --d_glcm [distance]　Specifies the distance parameter of GLCM. "distance>1" has not been impremented yet.
-* --d_ngtdm [distance] Specifies the distance paraameter of NGTDM.
+* --d_ngtdm [distance] Specifies the distance parameter of NGTDM.
 This parameter is variable, but if the given value is greater than 1, the calculation may fail because boundary value error handling is incomplete.
 * --save_glcm_as_png　　Save GLCM as image data.